Low Observable Theory for Defense & Intelligence Analysis

 • Identify factors affecting an aircraft’s radar cross section signature

-• Describe RCS signature reduction techniques
+• Describe radar cross-section signature reduction techniques

 • Identify counter-stealth techniques